math0ne/re-start/README.md

 # re-start

-a simple, useful browser startpage, built with svelte.
+a useful browser startpage, built with svelte.

 features: